Two-Day Fukuoka Itinerary & Travel Guide

 Nokonoshima Island Park

 Start your day off early with this cherished place in Fukuoka!
-Hands down this place is one of the highlights from our time in Fukuoka and we hope you love it too.
+Hands down this place is one of the highlights of our time in Fukuoka and we hope you love it too.

 Before heading to Nokonoshima Island we grabbed breakfast at our hotel (they have a FABULOUS spread) and then drove in our rental car to the ferry stop for Nokonoshima Island is a paradise that is just a quick ferry ride away from Fukuoka City.
 While only around 700 people live on Nokonoshima Island year-round, the island has many local and foreign visitors annually.